YorkCodeDojo/yoda/readme.md

 To all engineering teams,

 We are concerned about the time it is taking to write these applications,  and the number of reported bugs.
 We tasked a top-rated external consultancy to investigate about how things could be streamlined.
-They have done a great job and have produced a 2000 page report.
+They have done a great job and have produced a 2000-page report.
 The summary of this report is that maybe programming directly in bytes is the issue.

 One of their main recommendations is that